A VISIT TO THE GENERAL SANTOS CITY FISH PORT COMPLEX

 Visiting the General Santos City Fish Port must be done early in the morning to witness the unloading of tons of tuna from various fishing vessels.

 The usual process of fish catch handling I saw at the fish port started from the unloading of tuna from the fishing boats.
-Each tuna are unloaded and carried individually by a stevedore or longshoreman.
-At times, the weight of the tuna they carry is even heavier than the weight of the person carrying the fish.
+Each tuna was unloaded and carried individually by a stevedore or longshoreman.
+At times, the weight of the tuna they carry was even heavier than the weight of the person carrying the fish.